Proverb: Paremiological minimum

-Grigorii Permjakov developed the concept of the core set of proverbs that full members of society know, what he called the "paremiological minimum" (1979).
+Grigorii Permjakov developed the concept of the core set of proverbs that full members of society know, which he called the "paremiological minimum" (1979).
 For example, an adult American is expected to be familiar with "Birds of a feather flock together", part of the American paremiological minimum.
 However, an average adult American is not expected to know "Fair in the cradle, foul in the saddle", an old English proverb that is not part of the current American paremiological minimum.
 Thinking more widely than merely proverbs, Permjakov observed "every adult Russian language speaker (over 20 years of age) knows no fewer than 800 proverbs, proverbial expressions, popular literary quotations and other forms of cliches".
-Studies of the paremiological minimum have been done for a limited number of languages, including Ukrainian, Russian, Hungarian, Czech, Somali, Nepali, Gujarati, Spanish, Esperanto, Polish, Polish.
+Studies of the paremiological minimum have been done for a limited number of languages, including Ukrainian, Russian, Hungarian, Czech, Somali, Chinese, Nepali, Gujarati, Spanish, Esperanto, Polish, Croatian and Portuguese.
 Two noted examples of attempts to establish a paremiological minimum in America are by Haas (2008) and Hirsch, Kett, and Trefil (1988), the latter more prescriptive than descriptive.
 There is not yet a recognized standard method for calculating the paremiological minimum, as seen by comparing the various efforts to establish the paremiological minimum in a number of languages.
+"No really convincing criteria have been offered for the size of a paremiological minimum."